Internet Radio for Magazines, Blogs, and Publishers | Radio.co

 Headphones

-A pair of over the ear headphones like the Sony MDRZX310 is ideal as they’re lightweight and affordable for $17 / £14.
+A pair of over the ear headphones like the Sony MDRZX310 is ideal as they’re lightweight and affordable.
+They can be bought on Amazon UK or Amazon US.

 Advanced Studio Guide